datacarpentry/image-processing/episodes/08-edge-detection.md

 and `adjustMaxT` for the maximum threshold trackbar.

-The last two lines of our main program perform the initial Canny edge detection, by calling the `cannyEdge()` function, and then instruct OpenCV to keep the "edges" window open until a key is pressed.
+The last two lines of our main program perform the initial Canny edge detection, by calling the `cannyEdge()` function, and then instruct skimage to keep the "edges" window open until a key is pressed.

 ~~~